lvh/caesium/README.md

 The default caesium bindings will allocate the output array for you and raise exceptions on failure.
 There are also often `-to-buf!` variants of a function available, which are more direct bindings to libsodium.
-They have the advantage that you can specify your own output buffer, but the disadvantage that the responsibility for checking return codes is yours.
+They give you the option of managing your own output buffer.
+That's more trouble than most applications will want to go through, but it's available nonetheless.

 ## Compatibility